Robert's building from the outside

 Junior Start

 MSQF Junior Start allows you to take 11 credit hours of MSQF courses while you are still an undergrad, and those hours are billed at the undergraduate tuition rate.
-This includes 6 hours that you will take in May and August Boot Camps following admission.
+This includes six hours that you will take in May and August Boot Camps following admission.
 Final admission to the program is contingent on obtaining a summer internship following admission.

 Emphasis for Junior Start acceptance is placed on the following in order of importance: resume strength (Internships) career goal, career focus, maturity and GRE/GPA scores.